-Further down in file "WM_Pitch_Robust.Inp" there is a system modification data set that extracts the pitch system with the 8 uncertainties from the fully coupled missile model.
+If you look further down in file "WM_Pitch_Robust.Inp" there is a system modification data set which extracts the pitch system with the 8 uncertainties from the fully coupled missile model.
 Its title is "Missile with Wing Pitch Model with 8 Uncertainties".
-In addition to extracting the longitudinal states, inputs, and outputs, it extracts also uncertainty i/o pairs for the following parameters: Cm α , Cz α , Cm0, Cz0, Iyy, Xcg (second i/o pair), Cz δ elev, and Cm δ elev.
+It not only extracts the longitudinal states, inputs, and outputs, but also extracts the parameter uncertainty I/O pairs for the following uncertainties: $[Cm\alpha, Cz\alpha, Cm0, Cz0, Iyy, Xcg (second pair), Cz{\delta elev}, Cm{\delta elev}]$.
+This longitudinal system with uncertainties is also converted to Matlab function format in file "vehi_pitch_unc.m".
+Further down the pitch flight control system is implemented in transfer-function form.
+Its title is "Pitch Flight Control System (LQR Design)".
+There is also a systems interconnection set of data which generates the closed-loop system by combining the pitch Closed-Loop System with Uncertainties".
+This system is also saved as a Matlab function in file "pitch_closed.m".